 Our student body is reflective of the minority populations in Worcester and 93% of our students are Worcester residents.
 Our community is comprised of 53% of students identifying as African American, 21% identifying as Hispanic, 20% identifying as White, and 6% identifying as other races.
 Abby Kelley has a K-12 student enrollment of 1,426 and more than 200 faculty and staff.
 The school’s campus includes four buildings and athletic fields.
 Students have the opportunity to participate in extracurricular activities, team sports, clubs, and musical activities ranging from electives to full orchestra.

-Abby Kelley’s graduation rate is consistently at or above 96% and in 2019 and 2020 the High School was ranked among the top 10% in the nation by U.S. News & World Report.
+Abby Kelley’s graduation rate is consistently at or above 96% and since 2019 the High School has consistently been ranked among the top 10% in the nation by U.S. News & World Report.